vishnu1002/fuse-color/README.md

 </div>

-FuseColor is a minimalistic, customizable gradient blend web tool that allows users to instantly craft unique gradients.
+fusecolor is a minimalistic, customizable gradient blend web tool that allows users to instantly craft unique gradients.
 Elevate your designs with personalized color blends effortlessly and enhance your creative projects with vibrant visual appeal.

 # ✨ Features
 - **User-friendly Interface:** Easy-to-use interface for crafting custom gradients.